skezell/jumpcloud/README.md

     + Requirements for graceful shutdown don't specify which actions should be rejected during shutdown - submitting a new job AND requesting a previously calculated hash value OR just submitting new jobs
     + The requirements don't state this, but assuming you can request the hash value for a jobid multiple times?
-Is there a lifetime for this information?
+Is there a lifetime for this information (before the service is shutdown, which clears memory, I'd presume)?

 + Additionally, if I were testing this service for real I'd likely ask the development team about the feasibility of adding some additional (non public) functionality to make the service more testable: